expo/expo/docs/pages/versions/unversioned/guides/using-sentry.md

           "config": {
             "organization": "your organization's short name here",
             "project": "your project name here",
-            "authToken": "your auth token here"
+            "authToken": "your auth token here",
-          }
+            "url": "your sentry url here", // OPTIONAL- only necessary when self-hosting Sentry }
         }
       ]